TolikPylypchuk/SharpHook/docs/articles/native.md

 ## Simulating Text Entry

-Starting with version 5, SharpHook also provides text entry simulation. `UioHook` contains the `PostText` method which accepts a `string`.
+SharpHook also provides text entry simulation. `UioHook` contains the `PostText` method which accepts a `string`.
 The text to simulate doesn't depend on the current keyboard layout.
 The full range of UTF-16 (including surrogate pairs, e.g. emojis) is supported.

 Text entry simulation may not work well on Linux.
 More info can be found in the article on [OS-specific constraints](os-constraints.md).